NatBat92/guild-wars-2-forum/README.md

 ### Profile

 1. As a **user** I can **sign in to the app so that I can access functionality for logged in users**.
-2. As a **logged user** I can **update my username and password so that I can change my display name and keep my profile secure**.
+2. As a **logged in user** I can **update my username and password so that I can change my display name and keep my profile secure**.
 3. As a **user** I can **see all my uploaded posts**.
-4. As a **logged user** I can **view content filtered by users I follow so that I can keep up to date with what they are posting about**.
+4. As a **logged in user** I can **view content filtered by users I follow so that I can keep up to date with what they are posting about**.
 5. As a **user** I can **view user's avatars so that I can easily identify users of the application**.
 6. As a **user** I can **follow and unfollow other people**.
 7. As a **user** I can **view statistics about a specific user: bio, number of posts, follows and users followed**.